+A You will be notified in writing by the Shared Work coordinator, once a decision is made on the Shared Work plan.

+Q Is there a period of time that must lapse between two (2) Shared Work plans?

+A Yes.
+An employer may submit another shared work plan application for approval, but not earlier than 10 calendar days from the date of the disapproval.

-- A You will be notified in writing by the Shared Work coordinator, once a decision is made on the Shared Work plan. - Q Is there a period of time that must lapse between two (2) Shared Work plans? - A No. - Q Is there a reporting requirement while the Shared Work plan is in effect? - A Yes.
-Employers are required to submit a weekly list of participating employees, including name; Social Security number; date of birth; address; other contact information; furlough days or hours; duty station; date of hire; return to work date, if applicable; any change in status; whether this is the employee's first participating payroll cycle; hours worked for the payroll cycle; any other wages received for the payroll cycle; and basic wage information. - Q What happens if the employer reports incorrect employee information to DOES that results in an overpayment? - A If an employer reports incorrect information that results in an overpayment to an employee, the employee will be required to repay DOES for the overage.
+Q Is there a reporting requirement while the Shared Work plan is in effect?

+A Yes.
+Employers are required to submit a weekly list of participating employees, including name; Social Security number; date of birth; address; other contact information; furlough days or hours; duty station; date of hire; return to work date, if applicable; any change in status; whether this is the employee's first participating payroll cycle; hours worked for the payroll cycle; any other wages received for the payroll cycle; and basic wage information.

+Q What happens if the employer reports incorrect employee information to DOES that results in an overpayment?

+A If an employer reports incorrect information that results in an overpayment to an employee, the employee will be required to repay DOES for the overage.
 Further, the employer may not be relieved of the benefit charges assigned to their account for the erroneous payments.
-It is imperative for the employer to carefully review the information submitted to DOES which certifies that the Shared Work Program is being properly administered and the reduced hours have been properly reported to DOES. - Shared Work benefits will not be released to an employee until the employer certifies the reduced hours with DOES.
-DOES requires the employer to submit the certifying information weekly. - Q What happens if the employee reports incorrect information or fails to report information to DOES that results in an overpayment? - A If the employee reports incorrect information that results in an overpayment to an employee, the employee will be required to repay DOES for the overage. - Q What is the process of receiving Shared Work benefits after the Shared Work plan is approved? - A 1.
-Employers must submit a master file to DOES that identifies the employees of all the affected work units who are covered under the Shared Work plan. - Employees that are covered under the approved Shared Work plan and who experience reduced hours are required to certify the reduction each week and report any hours and wages earned from other employment. - 3.
-The Shared Work employer will certify the reduced hours for the affected employees weekly, with DOES.

-4. DOES will process the Shared Work payment file upon receipt from the employer.
+It is imperative for the employer to carefully review the information submitted to DOES which certifies that the Shared Work Program is being properly administered and the reduced hours have been properly reported to DOES.

+Shared Work benefits will not be released to an employee until the employer certifies the reduced hours with DOES.
+DOES requires the employer to submit the certifying information weekly.
+An employer must attest that the terms of the employer's written plan and implementation shall be consistent with employer obligations under applicable Federal and District laws.

+- Q What happens if the employee reports incorrect information or fails to report information to DOES that results in an overpayment? - A If the employee reports incorrect information that results in an overpayment to an employee, the employee will be required to repay DOES for the overage.

+Q What is the process of receiving Shared Work benefits after the Shared Work plan is approved?

+- A 1.
+Employers must submit a master file to DOES that identifies the employees of all the affected work units who are covered under the Shared Work plan. - 2.
+Employees that are covered under the approved Shared Work plan and who experience reduced hours are required to certify the reduction each week and report any hours and wages earned from other employment. - 3.
+The Shared Work employer will certify the reduced hours for the affected employees weekly, with DOES. - 4.
+DOES will process the Shared Work payment file upon receipt from the employer.
 (Also see "Shared Work Unemployment Process" chart)